GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 2. In the `values.yaml` file located in the `stage` folder, you will find the configuration for the staging environment.
 Check the `hostname` entry to check your application deployed to the staging environment.

-### Deploying to `prod` and `uat` Environments
+### Deploying to `prod` and `qa` Environments

-1. To deploy your application to the prod and UAT environments, you need to create a release in your application's repository (e.g., v0.1.0, v1.0.0, etc.).
+1. To deploy your application to the prod and qa environments, you need to create a release in your application's repository (e.g., v0.1.0, v1.0.0, etc.).
 This release will mark the specific version of your application that you want to deploy to these environments.

 2. Upon creating the release, GitHub will automatically generate pull requests into the deployment-configurations repository.
-These pull requests will contain the necessary changes for the prod and UAT environments, located in the `envs/prod` and `envs/uat` directories, respectively.
+These pull requests will contain the necessary changes for the prod and qa environments, located in the `envs/prod` and `envs/qa` directories, respectively.

 <img width="362" alt="Screenshot 2023-07-28 at 13 19 12" src="https://github.com/GlueOps/glueops-dev-old/assets/39309699/5bc936a8-adcd-40f4-bdc8-ff8b3290ce0d"/>

 3. Review and merge the pull requests in the deployment-configurations repository.
-This will trigger the deployment process to both the `prod` and `uat` environments.
+This will trigger the deployment process to both the `prod` and `qa` environments.

-5. Once the deployment process is completed, your application will be accessible in both the `prod` and `uat` environments hostnames
+5. Once the deployment process is completed, your application will be accessible in both the `prod` and `qa` environments hostnames

 ## Conclusion